Joontae-Kim/Nuxt-Bootstrap-Dashboard/README.md

 ### Usage Guideness of Nuxtrap
 #### 1. Just Explore
-If you just run or explore **Nuxtrap**, `git clone https://github.com/Joontae-Kim/Nuxt-Bootstrap-Dashboard.git`
+If you just want to explore, `git clone https://github.com/Joontae-Kim/Nuxt-Bootstrap-Dashboard.git`

 #### 2. Extend Nuxtrap
 If you want to extend some features or fix bugs, let's folk this repository and clone folked repository placed in your own github.

 #### 3. Create your own Dashboard using Nuxtrap
-If you want to create a dashboard web application based on **Nuxtrap**, `git clone --mirror https://github.com/Joontae-Kim/Nuxt-Bootstrap-Dashboard.git` .
+If you want to create a dashboard web application based on Nuxtrap, `git clone --mirror https://github.com/Joontae-Kim/Nuxt-Bootstrap-Dashboard.git` .
 Then, reset the repository url `git remote set-url --push origin https://github.com/[exampleuser]/Nuxt-Bootstrap-Dashboard.git`. and To update your mirror, fetch updates and push.

 ```shell
 $ git fetch -p origin